BINGE-EATING DISORDER

 Can a smartphone app help curb binge eating? new study aims to find out.

-Symptom relief Recruiting nowThis study tests whether a 16-session digital program that combines mindfulness with cognitive behavioral therapy can help adults with binge eating disorder.
-Forty participants will either receive the combined program or a simpler self-monitoring tool.
-The goal is to see if the a…
+Symptom relief Recruiting nowThis study tests whether a 16-session digital program that combines mindfulness with cognitive-behavioral therapy (CBT) is acceptable and practical for adults with binge eating disorder.
+Forty participants will be randomly assigned to the combined program or a simpler self-monito…

 Matched conditions: BINGE-EATING DISORDER